DharmaFactory/Kit/cognitive-functions.md

   1. Announce the step being executed and its purpose.
   2. Use explicit commands/tooling (shell, apply_patch, editors) with `workdir` set.
   3. Re-run validations/tests if available; if not, describe how the human can confirm.
-  4. Summarize the result, citing files and line numbers.
+  4. Summarize the result, citing files and line numbers; embed Council tags (#action, #witness, #memory, #containment) when it clarifies intent or handoff.
+  5. Call out dual anchors and scoped uncertainty explicitly.

 - **Output types:** Code changes, documentation updates, analysis, refactors, or decision support.
 - **Error handling:** If a command fails or results diverge, halt, log the mismatch, and reassess the plan.